tpoisot/ms_proba_networks/ms/maintext.md

 in a way that do not require time-consuming simulations.
 Our framework is set up in such a way that the probabilities of interactions are considered to be independent.
-Estimating interaction probabilities based on species abundances [@cana14; @olit14] do not, for example, yield non-independant probabilities: changing the abundance of one species changes all probabilities in the network.
+Estimating interaction probabilities based on species abundances [@cana14; @olit14] do not, for example, yield independent probabilities: changing the abundance of one species changes all probabilities in the network.
 They are not Bernoulli events either, as the sum of all probabilities derived this way sums to unity.
-On the other hand, "cafeteria experiments" give truly independant probabilities of interactions; even a simple criteria, such as the frequency of interactions when the two species are put together, is a way of estimating probability.
-Using the approach outline by @oikospaper, both sources of information (species abundance and the outcome of experiments) can be combined to estimate the probability that interactions will happen in empirical communities.
-This effort requires improved communications between scientists collecting data and scientists developing methodology to analyse them.
+On the other hand, "cafeteria experiments" give truly independent probabilities of interactions; even a simple criteria, such as the frequency of interactions when the two species are put together, is a way of estimating probability.
+Using the approach outline by @pois14, both sources of information (species abundance and the outcome of experiments) can be combined to estimate the probability that interactions will happen in empirical communities.
+This effort requires improved communications between scientists collecting data and scientists developing methodology to analyze them.

 Another way to obtain approximation of the probability of interactions is to use spatially replicated sampling.
 Some studies [@tyli07; @cars14; @olit14; @troj15]